internetfriendsforever/workshops.today/tutorials/02-making-interactions.md

 </body>
 ```

-Most of this should be familiar to you from based on the previous tutorial.
+Most of this will be familiar to you from based on the previous tutorial.
 Running the code in your browser should produce a blank `canvas` streched as wide and tall as our browser window.

 ## Listening for user input